thephilipjones/thephilipjones.com/src/posts/portfolio/2018-01-sl1-global-manager.md

 ---

-## TL;DR: I've learned...

- - end-to-end value proposition

- - A lot about vision, and how to craft a cohesive narrative
- - How to prioritize business value alongside user delight
- -
+## Operational visibility at scale.

+Global Manager.

-## Big checks speak loudly
+### Big checks speak loudly.

-Our largest customer played the card in their contract: you will work on .
+Our largest customer played the card in their contract: thou shalt build me a multi-stack monitoring solution.
+So... we did!

-##
+### Lessons...

+ - Names matter.
+ - Sticking to a focus is okay!

 ### The Symposium sizzle